A Complete Guide To Visiting St. Peter’s Basilica Dome

 The Dome is the second tallest building in Rome and can be seen from many places in town.
 It’s an impressive sight, especially at night when it is beautifully illuminated.

-St. Peter's Basilica Dome interior
+Is St. Peter’s Basilica Dome Worth Visiting?

-While the church was designed by artists Bernini, Bramante and Raphael, the Dome was designed exclusively by Michelangelo, inspired by the Pantheon in its design.
-Construction of the Dome started in 1546, when Michelangelo was 71.
-When he died, in 1564, the construction had yet to be completed.
+When Michelangelo died, in 1564, the construction had yet to be completed.
 Giacomo della Porta and Domenico Fontana started working on the site again in 1588, and the Dome was finally completed in 1590 (the church was only completed in 1626).

-This is the most budget friendly way of visiting St. Peter’s Basilica Dome – it can be a bit of a hit and miss in terms of lines, depending on the day.
+This is the most budget-friendly way of visiting St. Peter’s Basilica Dome – it can be a bit of a hit-and-miss in terms of lines, depending on the day.
 Anyhow – just head there super early: the Basilica opens at 7:00 am, and they start letting people in at the Dome at 7:30 am.

 These are the ticket options: